MPI-Dortmund/cryolo/source/tutorials/tut05_tomo.rst

 * CBOX files are now written in the STAR format.
 * Now crYOLO allows to use .star files as input during prediction. crYOLO will pick all micrographs in the column '_rlnMicrographName'.
 As the path in this column is relative to your project directory, you need to start crYOLO from your project directory.
-* The boxmanager can now supports tomograms.
+* The boxmanager now supports tomograms.

 As version 1.8 is still a beta, I recommend to keep your old crYOLO installation and install crYOLO 1.8 in a fresh environment.
 Here are the steps: